Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis: Directed Q-Analysis and Directed Higher-Order Adjacencies

 As we have seen in the previous section, Atkin's Q-Analysis defines $q$-connectivity between two simplices based solely on the face shared by them and does not say anything about the directionality of this connection.
 Recently, however, H. Riihimaki \citep{Riihimaki} introduced a formalism to treat the $q$-connectivity between directed simplices taking directionality into account, thus creating a directed analogue of Q-Analysis for directed flag complexes.

-Moreover, unlike adjacencies between vertices in a graph, when we are dealing with simplices, we can distinguish between two type of adjacencies: \textit{lower} and \textit{upper} adjacencies.
-Lower adjacencies compare how two simplices share their faces and upper adjacencies tell us how they are nested in other higher-dimensional simplices \citep{Estrada, Goldberg, Serrano2020}.
+Moreover, unlike adjacencies between vertices in a graph, when we are dealing with simplices, we can distinguish between two types of adjacencies: \textit{lower} and \textit{upper} adjacencies.
+Lower adjacencies compare how two simplices share their faces, and upper adjacencies tell us how they are nested in other higher-dimensional simplices \citep{Estrada, Goldberg, Serrano2020}.
 Accordingly, we need appropriate definitions of lower and upper adjacencies for directed simplices, so that the directionality of the connection between them is taken into account, and this is the aim of this section.

 In what follows, we present the concept of \textit{$(q, \hat{d_{i}}, \hat{d_{j}})$-connectivity} as introduced in \citep{Riihimaki}, and then we extend the concepts of lower, upper, and general adjacencies as presented in \citep{Serrano2020} to directed simplices.
-Throughout this part, $\mathrm{dFl}(G)$ will denote the directed flag complex of a given simple digraph $G$ \textit{without double-edges}.
+Throughout this part, $\mathrm{dFl}(G)$ will denote the directed flag complex of a given simple digraph $G$ \textit{without double edges}.